— 5 —

 Alternatives to the holdout method

-If this pessimistic bound manifested in practice, popular benchmark datasets would quickly become useless.
-You might wonder if there’s anything we can do about the pessimistic lower bound we just encountered.
+It turns out, there is.
 So far, we’ve analyzed the standard holdout method that returns the exact empirical risk R_S(f) given a query function f.
 There’s hope that alternative mechanisms might have stronger guarantees.
 For example, we could release an approximate answer rather than an exact answer.
 We have to be a bit careful though.
 The argument from the previous section extends to the case where the holdout method only gives approximate answers so long as these are within o(1/\sqrt{n}) from the exact answer.
 The reason is that 1/\sqrt{n} is roughly one standard deviation of the empirical risk.
 If all answers deviate less than one standard deviation, the argument is roughly the same.
 So, the solution isn’t as easy as rounding the answer to four digits of precision.
 This is a common heuristic in machine learning competitions, but it has no formal guarantees.

+Nevertheless, a related idea works.
+If we carefully add certain noise variables to each answer, we can improve dependence on k from \sqrt{k} to k^{1/4}.
+This alternative holdout method permits a quadratic number k=n^2 of queries before it becomes useless in the worst-case.
 The proof of this result is surprisingly tricky and requires several tools that are beyond the scope of this chapter.
-The key idea is based on the privacy guarantee differential privacy.
-If you can make the holdout mechanism differentially private, then no adaptive analyst can learn about the test set enough to overfit to it.
-This is a theorem that forms the basis for the alternative mechanism that uses noise addition to achieve the quadratic number of queries.
+The key idea is based on the privacy guarantee differential privacy: If you can make the holdout mechanism differentially private, then no adaptive analyst can learn about the test set enough to overfit to it.
+This is a theorem that forms the basis for many alternative mechanisms that uses noise addition to achieve the quadratic number of queries.
+Unfortunately, researchers also showed that in the worst-case no holdout mechanism can give an answer to more than a quadratic number of queries with small constant error on every query.

 The bounds in the previous chapter are optimistic.
 They are strong, but they require an assumption that is clearly violated in practice.
 The bounds in this chapter go about it from the other end.
 They allow for powerful adaptive analyses, like those you’ll see in practice.
 The downside is that we end up with fairly pessimistic worst-case guarantees.
 If we typically encountered these bounds in practice, holdout sets would have a serious problem.
 Both perspectives are useful though.
 One tells us the best that we can hope for.
 The other shows the worst that could happen.